joshua-noel/YT-Video-Downloader/README.md

 `pip install -r dependencies.txt`

 3. Run the downloader
-`./downloader.pyw`
+`./downloader.py`

 ### Or
-1. Download and unzip the folder 'pre-compiled build'
+Download the latest release version
-2. Run the downloader "downloader.exe" located in 'dist/downloader'

 ## Contributing
 This project is not currently open for contributions